 Prepositions are small words that are related to another element in the sentence.
 They are essential because they provide additional details about the sentence.

-The Possessive form is used to talk about things that belong to a person or animal.
-We can even use it to show that one thing belongs to another thing.
+The possessive form is used to talk about things that belong to a person or animal.
+We can even use it to show that one thing belongs to another.

 - Dublin is the capital of Ireland.

 - This is the house of Maria.

 - She is a friend of mine.

 - I saw a boy with brown eyes.

 We use prepositions of possession to highlight a relationship of ownership and possession.

 Of is used with countries, cities, people, possessive pronouns.